 Have you climbed the Fujinomiya trail?
 Or any of the other Mt Fuji trails?
 How was it, and what do you think about the question of night climb vs 2-day climb?
 Do you have any questions?
 Leave a comment below!

 For some other hikes in and around Tokyo see here, and check out my guide to hiking in Kyoto.
-For further Japan hiking inspiration, check out this great blog and this one (also see my guides to hiking in Taipei and hiking in Seoul)
+For further Japan hiking inspiration, check out this great blog and this one (also see my pages on hiking in Taipei and hiking in Seoul)

 Click the banner* to order your JR Pass: